 Best Dog Bed For Large Dogs

 A dog bed offers a comfortable sleeping location for a dog, much like a mattress or body pillow offers convenience and support for people.
 A common pet bed raises the animal above the tough ground, supports vital joints, and provides a degree of heat.
 Models run the range from easy foam-filled cushions to high-end couches with heating & cooling aspects.
-A bed might likewise be filled with cedar chips to dissuade flea development, while machine washable material covers make cleansing simpler.
+A dog bed for large dogs might likewise be filled with cedar chips to dissuade flea development, while machine-washable material covers simplify cleansing.

 Producers typically use familiar furniture materials such as wicker, plastic, and rattan to create their items.
 A wicker or rattan dog bed is generally built as a low-profile oval or round basket with a custom-fitted cushion.
-Plastic designs might use the oval or round design as well, but the plastic utilized must be chew-resistant without any sharp edges or flashing.
+Plastic designs might also use the oval or round design, but the plastic utilized must be chew-resistant without any sharp edges or flashing.
 High-end designs might really use stainless steel, which is fairly simple to keep tidy.

 The cushions used in a pet bed should be made from washable fabrics resistant to scratching and chewing.
 Some use polyester fiber or foam as filler, which may supply more comfort to the dog but does not discourage flea growth.
 Others utilize a zippered outer shell filled with cedar chips to dissuade fleas from laying eggs.
 These cushions can be filled up with clean cedar chips occasionally, but might not be as comfortable as foam pillows.